magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

   * Channel Editor has been removed as it causes more confusion than value to the users.

 ## Bug Fixes
-  * [Unity] Unity sometimes freezes on playing a scene or stopping a scene with App Sim.
+  * [Unity AppSim] Unity sometimes freezes on playing a scene or stopping a scene with App Sim.
-  * [Unity] WASD movement in Game View was inverted along Z axis.
+  * [Unity AppSim] WASD movement in Game View was inverted along Z axis.

+## Known Issues
+  * [Unity AppSim] Sometimes the Device view may be blank after starting Simulator in Unity Editor.

 # Version 3.5.0